 - Student access.
 Surveys accessible to students within both the institutional VLE, Blackboard, and the student portal, myday

-- An unlimited user license.
+- An unlimited user licence.
 This allowed for all teaching staff to be assigned modules directly, creating a much cleaner data reporting line and operational delivery.

 - The ability to automate emails and reporting to dramatically free up staff workload.